collocations.org

 hard

-arduous, back-breaking, challenging, complicated, demanding, difficult, gruelling, intensive, labour-intensive, tiring, tough
+arduous, back-breaking, challenging, complicated, demanding, difficult, gruelling/grueling, intensive, labour-intensive/labor-intensive, tiring, tough

 They employ a couple of young men to do the heavy work.

-I did the donkey work (= hard work requiring little skill) but I hired a professional builder for the tricky bits.
+I did the donkey work (= hard work requiring little skill) but I hired a professional for the hard part.

 light